Carrie Chase Davis

 Carrie Chase Davis (13 August 1863 – 22 March 1953) was an American physician and suffragist.
-After teaching for some years, she graduated with a Medical Degree from Howard University College of Medicine in 1897, with a specialization in Bacteriology.
+After teaching for some years, she graduated with a medical degree from Howard University College of Medicine in 1897, with a specialization in Bacteriology.
 She was one of the leading women practitioners of the Western Reserve and was also prominent as a woman suffragist of the west.
 Davis served as secretary of the Erie County Medical Society, and as recording secretary of the Ohio Woman Suffrage Association.

-Early years and education
+Early years, family and education

 Carrie Chase Davis was born August 13, 1863, on a farm near Castalia, Ohio.
-She was a daughter of Thomas Robert and Sarah Ann (Chase) Davis.
-Her father was a native of New York, born February 14, 1824, and became well known as a leading farmer and stock raiser near Sandusky, Ohio.
-His home was one of the best known stations on the Underground Railroad between the United States and Canada.
-He was a highly educated man, a graduate of Oberlin College and a Congregationalist with wide influence.
-Sarah Ann Chase was born near Castalia on September 13, 1841, and after her marriage to Thomas Robert Davis on October 20, 1859, became the mother of two children, of whom Dr. Davis was the elder.
-The other daughter, May Davis, a physician, was born at Castalia on April 5.
-1866.
-Her grandparents were Henry Nichols Chase and Mary Chapman Waller Chase; and Dr. Thomas Davis and Mary Avery Davis.
+She was a daughter of Thomas Robert (born February 14, 1824) and Sarah Ann (Chase) Davis (born September 13, 1841).
+Her father was a native of New York City and became well known as a leading farmer and stock raiser near Sandusky, Ohio.
+His home was one of the best known stations on the Underground Railroad between the US and Canada.
+He was a graduate of Oberlin College and a Congregationalist with wide influence.
+Sarah Ann Chase was born near Castalia.
+Carrie's parents married on October 20, 1859.
+Carrie had a younger sister, May Davis (born in Castalia April 5, 1866), who also became a physician.
+Their grandparents were Henry Nichols Chase and Mary Chapman Waller Chase; and Dr. Thomas Davis and Mary Avery Davis.

-The Davis family left Ohio in 1868, settling at Bloomington, Illinois, so that the daughters could have good school advantages.
+The Davis family left Ohio in 1868, settling at Bloomington, Illinois, so the daughters could have better school advantages.
 For nine years, Davis obtained her early education at Normal, Illinois, where her mother died in 1875.
-The father then took his daughters to Missouri, where they grew up at Unionville.
-Davis attended and graduated (1884) from Normal School and Business Institute, at Stanberry, Missouri.
+The father and daughters relocated to Unionville.
+Davis attended and graduated (1884) from Normal School and Business Institute at Stanberry, Missouri.
 In 1885 and 1886, she attended the State Normal School, Emporia, Kansas.

+In 1893, Davis relocated to Washington, D.C. where she attended Howard University Medical College, sessions 26, 27, 28, 29, graduating in 1897.

 Career

-Davis and her sister became successful in the educational field.
+Davis and her sister were successful educators.
 In 1887, Davis took up a homestead in Trego County, Kansas, making a final proof on the property on March 4, 1893.
 During these six years, she taught in the schools and teachers' institutes of Trego, Brown, and Sheridan counties.
+She left her teaching profession in 1893 to attend medical school in Washington, DC.

-In 1893, Davis removed to Washington, D.C. where she attended Howard University Medical College, sessions 26, 27, 28, 29, 1893–7, and graduated M. D. in 1897.
-She practiced medicine in Washington until December, 1897, when she gained experience as a resident physician at Lying in Charity Hospital, Philadelphia, Pennsylvania, in 1898.
-After her graduation from that program in 1899, she removed to Sandusky, where she commenced her medical practice.
-For the next decade, she steadily progressed professionally, and also became widely recognized as a champion of women's rights, especially in the matter of obtaining the privilege of suffrage.
+After finishing her medical education, Carrie practiced medicine in Washington until December 1897, when she gained experience as a resident physician at Lying in Charity Hospital, Philadelphia, Pennsylvania, in 1898.
+After her graduation from that program in 1899, she moved to Sandusky, where she commenced her medical practice.
+For the next decade, she steadily progressed professionally.

+Davis was a leading member of the Erie County Medical Society, of which she was secretary, and was also actively identified with the Ohio State and the American Medical Associations.